ascherblackwood/HELIX/README.md

 ## What is Helix?

-Helix (Active Vector) is a Windows desktop application that makes it easy for IT administrators to manage users, computers, and groups in Active Directory.
+Helix is a Windows desktop application that makes it easy for IT administrators to manage users, computers, and groups in Active Directory.
 Think of it as a user-friendly control panel for your company's network resources.

 Instead of using complex command-line tools or multiple different programs, Helix brings everything you need into one modern, easy-to-use interface.